catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

   check.
 Use that one for attesting.

 This strategy is a very straight forward implementation of the definition.
-It is safe assuming that our node set is diverse enough.
+It is safe to assume that our node set is diverse enough.
 Here is an implementation:

 ```